xuehua/django/README.md

    Run "heroku ps:scale web=1 --remote heroku-pages"

 11. Open the website corresponding to the app.
    Run "heroku open --remote heroku-pages"

+12. To stop the app, we can do the following.
+   Run "heroku ps:scale web=0 --remote heroku-pages"
 ****